domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 You may add the word ‘out’ at the end of your last transmission, indicating you are closing down, but it is seldom done.
 Do NOT say ‘over and out’, because ‘over’ means you switch over to your correspondent, and in this case there is no longer a correspondent!

-:::tip Typical SSB QSO for the beginner
+::: tip Typical SSB QSO for the beginner
 `Is this frequency in use?
 This is W1ZZZ`

 `Is this frequency in use?
 This is W1ZZZ`